thomadha/gr2336/movielist/core/README.md

 ### Test Classes
 **MovieTest:** Is a test-class for the Movie.java class.
 It tests that all inputs are correct and exceptions are thrown when they should.

+**Test coverage:** According to jacoco MovieTest has a coverage of 100% which is great.

 _Filepath: movielist\core\src\test\java\core\MovieTest.java_

 **MovieListTest:** Is a test-class for the MovieList.java class.
 It tests that the list itself is working when adding movies, and that it handles duplicates of movies correctly.

+**Test coverage:** According to jacoco MovieListTest has a coverage of 100% which is great.

 _Filepath: movielist\core\src\test\java\core\MovieListTest.java_

+**MovieListHandlerTest:** Is a test-class for the MovieList.java class.
+It tests that the different parts of the MovieListFilehandler works as expected.
+This includes get all MovieLists from file, save a new MovieList, save an already existing MovieList, deleting a MovieList and that exceptions is thrown when expected.

+**Test coverage:** According to jacoco MovieListHandlerTest has a coverage of 89% which is sufficient.
+The part of the code that is not tested is all the catch blocks.
+Tests for this part of the code is hard to test without mocking of IOexeptions, which we deemed unnecessary.

+_Filepath: movielist\core\src\test\java\filehandler\MovieListFilehandler.java_

 ### Other
 The core folder also contain a few other files.
 The *pom.xml* has specific core configuration, as well as specifying project dependencies, plugins and other relatted settings.
 In folders containing functionality classes you'll find a *package-info.java* that specifies the package level documentations shortly.